Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Introduction

 The new pipeline integrates advanced visualization features, MOC overlays, random point sampling, and fractional area diagnostics, as well as efficient I/O via compact FITS tables with bit-packed encoding.
 These capabilities enable the interactive inspection of billion-scale pixel masks within Jupyter notebooks.

-In this paper, we present the design and capabilities of Skykatana, describe its internal algorithms and data model, and demonstrate two end-to-end applications: (i) a Subaru HSC–WISE composite mask, combining footprint, depth, and bright-star stages; (ii) a bright-star mask for the Rubin Observatory over the Wide-Fast-Deep survey area, constructed on demand via HATS/LSDB queries using empirical magnitude–radius relations derived from Rubin Data Preview 1 (DP1) data.
+In this paper, we present the design and capabilities of Skykatana, describe its internal algorithms and data model, and demonstrate two end-to-end applications: (i) a Subaru Hyper Suprime-Cam and Widefield Infrared Survey Explorer (HSC–WISE) composite mask, combining footprint, depth, and bright-star stages; (ii) a bright-star mask for the Rubin Observatory over the Wide-Fast-Deep survey area, constructed on demand via HATS/LSDB queries using empirical magnitude–radius relations derived from Rubin Data Preview 1 (DP1; \citealt{RTN095-DP1}, \citealt{dp1-lsdb}) data.

+\begingroup The primary objectives of this work are: \begin{enumerate} \item to introduce Skykatana as a scalable framework for constructing and combining sky masks at the resolution and data volumes required by next-generation surveys; \item to enable on-demand, catalog-driven mask generation through distributed query engines; \item to provide a reproducible and composable masking logic that can be stored, combined, and reused across analyses; \item to demonstrate these capabilities using representative masking applications drawn from existing survey data. \end{enumerate} \endgroup

+Existing masking approaches typically fall into static, survey-specific polygon masks that are difficult to scale or adapt.
+Skykatana is designed to fill this gap by enabling high-resolution, dynamically generated masks that remain computationally tractable and reproducible at Rubin-scale data volumes.
+This gap becomes critical in modern survey workflows, where analyses are increasingly executed in cloud-based notebook environments with constrained memory, require distributed processing over billions of pixels, and demand strict reproducibility of mask definitions across teams and analyses.
+These practical constraints strongly motivate the design choices underlying Skykatana.
+The demonstration applications presented in this paper based on HSC-WISE masking and Rubin bright-star exclusion are intended to illustrate the capabilities of the Skykatana framework, rather than to provide definitive or universal scientific calibrations.

 Throughout, we emphasize performance, memory efficiency, and reproducibility.
 Section 2 describes the pipeline architecture and algorithms; Section 3 details the calibration of the star-exclusion radii using DP1 data; Sections 4 and 5 present the two application examples described above; and Section 6 discusses limitations and future extensions.